 At Dows Lane, we believe in a well rounded and rigorous curriculum experience.
 At each grade level, students will receive instruction in the four main core curriculum areas: Literacy (Reading, Writing, Listening, Speaking), Math, Social Studies and Science.
 Literacy and math are a part of daily instruction.
 For social studies and science, each grade level approaches units across the year.
 At times, these units are integrated with other core areas.
-In addition, students have experiences through special programs that enhance our core curriculum, such as the Dows Lane Garden, PLTW and a variety of grant funded experiences including “Hands on Science”, “Bringing Literacy to Life - Theatre Production, “Beauty and the Beast Storytellers”, “Maker Thinking” and the NY Historical Society, just to name a few.
+In addition, students have experiences through special programs that enhance our core curriculum, such as the Dows Lane Garden, PLTW (Project Lead the Way) and a variety of PTSA and IEF grant funded experiences including the NY Historical Society, Artists, Storytellers and more.
+NY State Curriculum and Instruction

 Curriculum - Teaching Thinking

 We are pleased to share a link to Rubicon Atlas, a website that provides access to Irvington UFSD's curriculum.
 Below is the link to the Irvington UFSD Rubicon Atlas site and our FAQ document.
 This FAQ's will provide quick answers that you may find helpful as you explore our curriculum through this new website.

 Homework is designed to reinforce a love of reading, math skills and skills learned during the day.
 In addition, homework is also designed to provide shared experiences for families and children.

 Teachers follow a recommended time allotment for homework which is developmentally appropriate and research based.

 - Kindergarten: 5 minutes

 - 3rd Grade: 15-30 minutes

 If you find that your child is laboring over homework, please reach out to your child’s teacher.
 We encourage parents to not provide extensive help with homework so teachers can get a sense of where a student may be struggling with daily learning.
 We also recommend you read to your child each night.